Certified Senior

 - Cycles

-- Two cycles a year: nominations open in February and August, with panels held in May and November.
+- Two cycles a year once the founding Board is seated.
+Indicative timing: nominations open February and August, panels held May and November.
+Exact dates for the first cycle will be published when Board appointments are confirmed.

 - The Board confers a small number of SCROs each cycle.
 There is no quota; equally, there is no obligation to confer.